plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 Presentations derived from `FormPresentationBase` receive the standard routing behavior described earlier.
 Direct `IFormPresentation` implementations determine for themselves whether and how to respond.

 The dispatcher does not call `IDomAriaService`.
-The shared ARIA service remains limited to dynamic field state through `applyFieldState()`.
-Form-level accessibility that is static or specific to one presentation remains the responsibility of the markup and concrete presentation.
+Form roles use static ARIA only, which `FormPresentationInstaller` applies during installation.
+Dynamic validation-state ARIA uses the field-specific updater contract and does not apply to form roles.

 ### SimpleDom Form Presentation Selection